Coextension of scalars in operad theory: Examples

 The pullback $\phi^*$ acts on a $\mathcal{P}$-algebra $\mathcal{A}$ by adjoining the zero differential.
 The left adjoint $\phi_!$ acts on a differential graded $\mathcal{P}$-algebra $\mathcal{B}$ by quotienting $\mathcal{B}$ (viewed as a $\mathcal{P}$-algebra) by the ideal generated by the differential.
 The right adjoint $\phi_*$ takes a differential graded $\mathcal{P}$-algebra $\mathcal{B}$ to the kernel of $d$, which is still a $\mathcal{P}$-algebra essentially by the derivation property. \end{example}

 \begin{remark} Examples~\ref{example: G and BV} and~\ref{example: dg P} do not meet Ward's more restrictive criteria~\cite[Proposition 7.9]{Ward:6OFGO}.
-One requirement to meet his criteria in the fixed color situation is that $\underlying{\mathcal{P}}\to\underlying{{\calQ}}$ is an extension by a group action in each color.
+One of his criteria in the fixed color situation is that $\underlying{\mathcal{P}}\to\underlying{{\calQ}}$ is an extension by a group action in each color.
 In both of these examples the extension is by non-invertible elements. \end{remark}

 \begin{example} A class of non-examples consists of maps of operads $\phi$ where $\phi(1):\mathcal{P}(1)\to{\calQ}(1)$ is an isomorphism.
 For such operad maps $\phi$, the product $\mathcal{P}\cp_{\mathcal{P}(1)}{\calQ}(1)$ is isomorphic to $\mathcal{P}$ and the canonical map induced by $\phi$ is just $\phi$ under this identification.
 So a right adjoint to $\phi^*$ exists if and only if $\phi$ is an isomorphism. \end{example}